MicrosoftDocs/fabric-docs/docs/data-factory/copy-performance-sql-databases.md

 ##### Clustered index

-Compared to a heap table, a table with a clustered key index on the column selected for the dynamic range’s partition column drastically improved performance and resource utilization, even when degree of copy parallelism was set to auto.
+Compared to a heap table, a table with a clustered key index on the column selected for the dynamic range’s partition column drastically improved performance and resource utilization.
+This was true even when degree of copy parallelism was set to auto.

 ###### Fabric Warehouse with clustered index